 Please provide a description of any incident/s or anything you see or have been told by a child, or another person.
 Record any visible injuries or ask the child/young person to point to where else it is sore/hurts.
-Do not remove or lift clothing for the purpose of the examination unless the injury site is freely available because of treatment or take photos of injuries.
-If photos of injuries are required for evidence purposes, then this should be done by the police.
-Remember to make clear what is fact and what is hearsay/opinion.
-Note the language and terminology used by the child, or adult, and be clear about who has said what.

-Continue on a separate sheet if necessary.

-Has any action already been taken in relation to this concern?
-For example, child taken out of class, first aid

-Name of person concerns reported to Date

-Action to be taken / recommendations from designated safeguarding lead

-Name of person completing form Signature Date and time
+Do not remove or lift clothing for the purpose of the examination photos of injuries.
+If photos of injuries are req Remember to make clear what is fact and what child, or adult, and be clear about who has sai Continue on a separate sheet if necessary. uired for evidence purposes, then this shoul at is hearsay/opinion.
+Note the language and d be done by the police.
+Has any action already been taken in relation to this concorn?
+For example, child taken out of class, first aid relation to this concerns Name of person concerns reported to Date rume of person concerns reported to Date Action to be taken / recommendation ns from designated safeguarding lead d Name of person completing form Signature Date and time -